Curricular Practical Training (CPT)

 A student is eligible for CPT if:

-1. He or she is in valid F-1 status at the time of application and has been in full-time status on the same SEVIS record for one academic year preceding the CPT application.
+- He or she is in valid F-1 status at the time of application and has been in full-time status on the same SEVIS record for one academic year preceding the CPT application.

-2. The student abides by all rules surrounding full-time course registration while on CPT.
+- The student abides by all rules surrounding full-time course registration while on CPT.
 Full-time CPT authorization is comparable to a full course of study if it is required by their program.

-2. If your advisor determines that you qualify, click Begin New CPT Request on the Guides and Forms Library.
+- If your advisor determines that you qualify, click Begin New CPT Request and complete the form.

-You will receive an email when your new I-20 with CPT authorization is ready for pickup at the reception desk of the Office of Global Education if you have emailed a copy of the offer letter to ISSS.
+- You will receive an email when your new I-20 with CPT authorization is ready for pickup at the reception desk of the Office of Global Education.